 If you would like to recommend an e-learning or learning technologies website, please get in touch with us.
 We may well be tempted to review and list it!

-Association for Learning Technology is the leading UK body bringing together practitioners, researchers, and policy makers in learning technology.
+The Association for Learning Technology (ALT) is the leading UK body bringing together practitioners, researchers, and policy makers in learning technology.

 The American Society for Training and Development

 Becta was the UK government agency leading the national drive to ensure the effective and innovative use of technology throughout learning.
 It closed on 31st January 2011 and the content is now available via Archive.org.

 This US based research organisation focuses on enterprise learning, talent management and talent acquisition